Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 		- Core component of SSO
 		- Allows users and applications to **retrieve information** about users from the organization's directory = a centralized repository of information about **user accounts, devices, and other objects**
 		- **Handles queries** for Active Directory
+		- LDAP is a protocol used to access and manage directory information over a network.
 ~ Federation
 		- Supports SSO for users in different environments/separate networks
 		- With my credentials in this company, I can access files from another without signing in again.